 - Fundraising expenses

-- Typical fundraising activities (sale of branded goods, auctions, ticketed and non-ticketed events, and draws)
+- Typical fundraising activities (sale of branded goods, auctions, ticketed events, non-ticketed events and draws)

 Determining the contribution amount when contributors receive a benefit

 As part of fundraising, a registered party might provide a benefit (T-shirt, dinner, etc.) to a contributor in exchange for a contribution.
 It is important to determine what portion of the money given is a contribution.